danielstankw/Dockerfile-best-practices/README.md

 RUN cd /app && command   # Bad
 ```

-## 15. Use Build time arguments for flexibility
+## 15. Use Build-time arguments for flexibility
 Build-time arguments (ARG) provide a way to pass configuration options to your Docker build process.
 This is especially useful when you need different configurations for different environments (e.g., development, staging, production) without modifying the Dockerfile itself.

 ```dockerfile